 More information about the bootloader protocol and usage can be found in AN945: EFM8 Factory Bootloader User Guide.
-Application notes can be found on the Silicon Labs website (www.silabs.com/8bit-appnotes) or within Simplicity Studio in the [Documentation] area.
+Application notes can be found on the Silicon Labs website (www.silabs.com/8bit-appnotes) or within Simplicity Studio by using the [Application Notes] tile.

 Figure 1.2.
-Flash Memory Map with Bootloader-40 KB Devices
+Flash Memory Map with Bootloader-16 KB Devices